-What if the leader’s voice was strong, authoritative and confident?
+What if the leader’s voice was strong, authoritative, and confident?

 The voice and the tone of voice are a powerful medium that carries the brand authority and beliefs.
 Your brand must build confidence in the audience, prove that you know what you are talking about.

-Also, keep in mind that people are very sensitive to that they hear and voice and tone build a certain impression in their minds about the speaker.
+Also, keep in mind that people are very sensitive to what they hear and voice and tone build a certain impression in their minds about the speaker.
 With well-selected words and tone, you can impress, persuade, or influence people — or simply put them off.

 They Set You Apart From Your Competitors

 In a day to day life, we use our own style of speech and writing that tells us apart from the others.
 A brand’s voice must also be distinctive and easy to recognize by the potential audience.

 - Culture-bound vocabulary and expressions

 - Favorite expressions